Unobtainiumrock/post-interview-notes/README.md

 - [ ] Hash out and develop my story about helping a consulting firm during a client's re-org by introducing process automation.
 Really focus in on how I simplified this problem by nailing down clear definitions of what stakeholder's requirements are.
 I often found that when I ask clarifying questions that they realize where information was lacking.
 - [] To showcase the ability to dumb down really technical stuff into simpler to understand terms, I should practice verbalizing this in the mirror.
 - [ ] Both Matty and Priyush mentioned stuff like troubleshooting the deployment of models.
 Dig deeper into this.
 Figure out what kind of tooling might be involved during the demo interview.
+- [ ] Consider refreshing on AGILE development methodologies.
+- [ ] Good story telling doesn't have to be something you're naturally good at, practice this 30 minutes a day!
+Find a peer to tell a story to and ask for feedback.
+Be sure to incorporate the method of story gaps to garner interest and excitement!
 - [ ]